A show of hands, please: how many of you know anyone who is a geographer? We’re guessing there are no hands waving in the air... right?

 If computers are your bailiwick, you could train as a geographical information systems specialist, a career in which you may opt for fieldwork or stay in an office, conducting an analytical study of datasets.

-In short, there is no shortage of career fields for anyone taking a geography course of study!
+In short, there is no shortage of career fields for anyone taking a geography course of study, especially for those who do postgraduate work or learn more about their particular field through an internship.

 London is in...
 France, right?
 Eleanor Clarke, bank teller